mirari/v-viewer/README.md

 You can call the function: `this.$viewerApi({options: {}, images: []})` to show gallery without rendering the `img` elements yourself.

-The function `this.$viewer` returns the current viewer instance.
+The function returns the current viewer instance.

 ```html
 <template>